Skip to contents

 pop_control

-A numeric specifying the strength of population-level control measures.
+A numeric specifying the strength of population-level control measures that reduce the transmissibility of all cases by a constant factor.
 Between 0 (default) and 1 (maximum).

 ...